jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2o.md

 However, such a law is so unjustly complained of in the colonies.

-102 Pennsylvania was always more moderate in its creations of paper money than any other of our colonies.
+{{< s v="102" >}} Pennsylvania was always more moderate in its creations of paper money than any other of our colonies.

 Its paper currency never sunk below the value of the gold and silver in the colony before the first creation of its paper money.
 Before that creation, the colony raised its coin denomination.